WeiTing1991/myDotfiles/readme.md

 # Welcome my dotfiles
+p
 This repository is my dotfiles(still in progress) for my windows and mac via [stow]. \

 ## Neovim

 I start with [kickstart] to configure my personal [Neovim] setting.
-Feel free to use it and let me know if it has any issuse. \
-If you would like to use my configure, you can clone it and follow the command below.
+Feel free to use it and let me know if it has any issuse. \ If you would like to use my configure, you can clone it and follow the command below.

-For macOS
+For Mac user
 ```bash
 mv ~/.config/nvim ~/.config/nvim.bak
 rm -rf ~/.local/share/nvim